My name is Ruby Bridges Walker, LCSW.

 Sex therapists are licensed mental health professionals, trained to provide in-depth psychotherapy, who have specialized in treating clients with sexual issues and concerns.
 Sex therapy can help with issues such as sexual trauma, mismatched desire between couples, erectile issues, out of control sexual behaviors, sexual / gender exploration and more.

 All communications with your therapist are considered confidential health information.
 We utilize encrypted, HIPPA-compliant email and videochat software to protect your privacy.
+We will never share your personal information without written permission, unless legally required as stated below:

 Therapists are mandated reporters.
 This means we are required to report certain acts involving harm to self or others to the appropriate authorities.
 This includes strong suspicion that a client poses an imminent, serious risk of harm to themselves, children, or older adults.